vpuna/vpuna-ai-search/README.md

 # Vpuna AI Search

-**Developer-first semantic search platform** for structured and unstructured content — with support for OpenAI, Claude, pgvector, and multi-tenant architecture.
+**Vpuna AI Search is a developer-first platform** that enables you to embed, index, and perform semantic search over structured and unstructured data using vector embeddings, with optional summarization powered by large language models (LLMs).

 ---